 Cosmetic Award: There are TONS of Achievements to get: something like sixteen hundred points from the single player campaign alone (each Achievement being worth 10 to 20 points), and getting them is surprisingly addictive.
 The only reward is getting more portraits and a higher points score for your player avatar, but it's still fun to get awarded for pulling off something hard like blowing up 20 different things with Yamato cannon blasts, killing 50 units with Zeratul in a single mission, or preventing the protoss from destroying a single SCV of yours in a mission where they're constantly being exposed to fire...to say nothing of completely esoteric and (on the surface) impossible ones, such as warping in a zealot...while playing as zerg.

-The manga short story "The Voice in the Darkness" is a Call of Cthulhu crossover.
+The manga short story "The Voice in the Darkness" is a Cthulhu Mythos crossover.
 Also, the 2007 April Fool's joke "Tauren marines" was a crossover with World Of War Craft.

 There is also a Murloc Marine.

 Diablo makes a cameo in the rising lava level, reminding much of Hell as it was in Diablo 2.